The Ferals: After The Ferals

-Website

-In the early 2000s, Mixy's website was shown at the ABC Playground Website in-between shows behind painted blobs.
-Mousing over the green blob would display Mixy.
-Clicking on the character's image would present options of games, videos, fan messages and Joe the Kangaroo's corner.

 Ferals Funtastic Fanbook

 1996 saw the publication of The Ferals Funtastic Fanbook by Garth Frost, Wendy Gray, David Witt and Tina Matthews.

 The Ferals Podcast

 On 17 May 2015 the first episode of an unofficial podcast simply titled *The Ferals Podcast* was released.

 On 10 January 2016 they posted their last episode.

 In the podcast, hosts Monkey Boy, Swinny & Mike took an in-depth look at the cult-classic children's television show.